isaackd/vod_auto_upload/README.md

 # vod_auto_upload
 Automatically upload Twitch VODs to YouTube

+## Prerequisites
+1. A project in the [Google Developer Console](https://console.developers.google.com)
+    * Under credentials, create a new OAuth Client ID
+    * With the project selected, search for `YouTube Data API` (or click [here](https://console.developers.google.com/apis/library/youtube.googleapis.com)) and enable it

+2. A project in the [Twitch Developer Console](https://dev.twitch.tv/console)

 ## Usage
-1. Install the dependencies: `pip install requests requests_oauthlib pytz`
+1. Install the dependencies
+    * `pip install requests requests_oauthlib pytz`

 2. Run `src/bot.py` once so `data/config.json` can be generated